 In telling their story, from first approach through to a possible resolution, these seminars are intended to provoke debate and explore some of the current thinking on issues that arise in rights to light matters.
 Each ‘part’ has been designed to be ‘stand-alone’ but, for the full experience, attendees are encouraged to attend both.

-Part One topics include: types of deed including reservation of rights; windows in common parts; LONs vs. unilateral consents; and whether variation of the lease to ‘add the right back in’ (as done in Midtown) should work.
+Topics include: types of deed including reservation of rights; windows in common parts; LONs vs unilateral consents; and whether variation of the lease to ‘add the right back in’ (as done in Midtown) should work.

 Topics include: remedies; whether Waldram diagrams are appropriate; trees; daylight studies; cut-backs including what one should cut back to and whether parasitic loss is recoverable; and apportionment of compensation.

 - Part one: Thursday 15th June, 18:00 – 19:30